techidaily/site-games-able/source/_posts/claim-what-you-owe-a-compre-written.md

  Even if a game is successfully refunded, your hours played and achievements earned will remain on your profile.

- For further information on Steam's refund policy, visit the[Steam Refunds page](https://store.steampowered.com/steam%5Frefunds/) .
+ For further information on Steam's refund policy, visit the [Steam Refunds page](https://store.steampowered.com/steam%5Frefunds/) .

 ## How to Refund a Game on Steam

- To initiate a refund request, first go to[help.steampowered.com](https://help.steampowered.com) and log in to your Steam account.
+ To initiate a refund request, first go to [help.steampowered.com](https://help.steampowered.com) and log in to your Steam account.
 Alternatively, on the Steam mobile app, select the**hamburger icon** (three horizontal lines) from the bottom menu, then select**Support** .

  Next, select**Purchases** .